logo

 What is a senior dog anyway?

-This class is suitable for all levels of dogs and handlers.
-The conditioning exercises in this class are foundation level functional exercises which can be adapted to a wide range of dogs but are not meant to replace veterinary care for dogs with active injuries or rehabilitation needs.
+This class is suitable for handlers of all skill levels.
+The conditioning exercises in this class are foundation-level functional exercises that can be adapted to a wide range of dogs, but are not meant to replace veterinary care for dogs with active injuries or rehabilitation needs.

 Teaching Approach